 Its formation and recognition puts an end to attempts to adapt the paternalistic version of the doctrine of public administration to the doctrine of a democratic state governed by the rule of law.
-States where its responsibility to man is normatively recognized, where human rights and their guarantees determine the content and direction of the state.
+States where

 There are two approaches to the concept of "public administration": functional and organizational-structural.